-Serving both its majors and minors, and General Education, the Department of History and Political Science promotes the study of history, politics, and philosophies within the framework of a Christian world view, emphasizing both individual and corporate responsibility for service to humanity.
+The Andrews University Department of History & Political Science constitutes a vital component of this distinctive Seventh-day Adventist institution of higher learning.
+Serving its majors and minors and General Education, the department promotes the study of history, politics and philosophies within the framework of a Christian worldview, emphasizing both individual and corporate responsibility for service to humanity.